Chart Color Schemes

 Hobartville is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch's projections for Hobartville are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, or the NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-According to these projections, an above median population growth is expected for the suburb, with an increase of 546 persons projected by 2041, reflecting a gain of 21.6% in total over the 17-year period.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, an above median population growth is projected for Hobartville (SA2), with an expected increase of 596 persons by 2041, reflecting a gain of 27.9% over the 17-year period.

 Frequently Asked Questions - Population